f1reangel/aiogramPayQR/README.md

 # Payment Processing System

-This project is a comprehensive payment processing system that integrates multiple technologies including FastAPI, Firebase, LiqPay, and Aiogram to provide a seamless experience for handling payments and notifications via Telegram.
+This project is a comprehensive payment processing system that integrates multiple technologies such as FastAPI, Firebase, LiqPay and Aiogram to provide a seamless experience for handling payments and messages over Telegram.

 ## Table of Contents
 - [Features](#features)